Guide to Maternity Leave for Expecting Mothers in Singapore

 The mother can only start taking adoption leave after her eligibility date, but must finish it before the child’s first birthday.

-The eligibility criteria for adoption leave for female employees include the following conditions:
+The eligibility criteria for adoption leave for female employees or self-employed women include the following conditions:

-- The female employee has worked for her employer for at least 3 months before the eligible date;
+- The female employee has worked for her employer, or is self-employed, for at least 3 months before the eligible date;

 - On the eligible date, the child is below 12 months old;

-- Either of the adoptive parents must be a Singapore citizen
+- Either of the adoptive parents must be a Singapore citizen; and

-- The female employee is not the biological mother of the child.
+- The female employee or self-employed woman is not the biological mother of the child.

 The adoption order must be passed within 1 year from the eligible date.